topas-editor extension

 a.
 If your menus are working properly go to the "VS Code+TOPAS commands" folder and click on "Set TOPAS directory".

 c.
 OR: on a Durham PC where user doesn't have admin privileges this can be done from a cmd.exe window run with elevated privileges.
-Type the command: setx TOPAS_DIR "D:\software\topasa_v8".
+Type the command: setx TOPAS_DIR "D:\software\topasa_v7".

 Usage overview

 topas-editor is designed to work with the "Commands" extension from Alexander to give jEdit like functionality to VS Code.
-"Commands" and a few other useful extensions should be auto-installed with topas-editor as it's listed in the package.json extensionDependencies.
+"Commands" and a few other useful extensions should be auto-installed with topas-editor as listed in the package.json extensionDependencies.

 - Send INP to TOPAS will save the current INP file and inform TOPAS to read from this file.
 A .backup is made at the same time.

-- A single click on the "Launch" menus will launch either the academic or commercial versions of TOPAS.
+- A single click on the "Run *" menus will run either the academic or commercial versions of TOPAS. a dialog window will tell you the software is launching.

-- Archive INP file will create a time-stamped copy of the INP file
+- Archive INP file will create a time-stamped copy of the INP file.

 TOPAS_Durham "Help"